Noise-based Correction for Electrical Impedance Tomography: Results

 On visual inspection, images reconstructed with U-NBC were always of superior quality to those reconstructed without NBC or with C-NBC (Fig. \ref{fig: 2D tank reconstructions}).
 The perturbations reconstructed with C-NBC were in approximately the correct location but were not the correct shape and were fractured into multiple regions.
 The perturbations reconstructed without NBC did not correspond to the target perturbation for the deepest two perturbations but did for the two most superficial perturbations.
 The perturbations reconstructed with U-NBC correlated to the true perturbation in all cases shown and were of superior quality to the images reconstructed without NBC and with C-NBC.

-The WSV was significantly improved for three out of four perturbations with U-NBC and C-NBC compared to reconstructions without NBC, there was a mean WSV difference of 0.54 and 0.22 respectively (Fig. \ref{fig: 2D tank WSV}).
-Without NBC, the WSV was significantly improved for one perturbation with respect to U-NBC with a WSV difference of 0.17 (Fig. \ref{fig: 2D tank WSV}).
-The WSV with U-NBC was significantly improved with respect to C-NBC for two perturbations, with a mean WSV difference of 0.44, and significantly worsened for one perturbation, with a difference of 0.20 (Fig. \ref{fig: 2D tank WSV}).
+The WSV was significantly improved for the three most superficial perturbations with U-NBC and C-NBC compared to reconstructions without NBC, there was a mean difference of 0.54 and 0.22 respectively (Fig. \ref{fig: 2D tank WSV}).
+Without NBC, the WSV was significantly improved for the deepest perturbation with respect to U-NBC with a difference of 0.17 (Fig. \ref{fig: 2D tank WSV}).